 Although not initially viewed as number one, he made his first appearance in an away game at Deportivo La Coruna, keeping a clean sheet in a 1-0 win.
 He went on to make over 20 appearances throughout a season which ended with him representing Spain at the European Under-21 Championship.

-His impressive form at club level led to a debut for the senior Spain side, which came in a 5-0 win over Costa Rica last November.
+Kepa's impressive form at club level for Athletic Bilbao led to a debut for the senior Spain side, which came in a 5-0 win over Costa Rica in November 2017.
 He was duly named in the 23-man squad for the World Cup in Russia, and by 2019 was a regular between the posts for his country.